Candle auction: England

 A few candle auctions are still held today as a form of tradition.
 In Chedzoy, Somerset, a plot of church land is sold by candle auction once every 21 years.
 In Tatworth, a 6 acre plot is auctioned by candle once per year.
-In Leigh, Dorset, two pieces of land, Alton Mead and Bere (or Beer) Mead, are auctioned annually.
-And in Bourne, Lincolnshire, the 1 acre White Bread Meadow is auctioned by means of a race between two boys from the town.
+In Leigh, Dorset, two pieces of land, Alton Mead and Bere (or Beer) Mead, are auctioned annually, and in Bourne, Lincolnshire, the 1 acre White Bread Meadow is auctioned by means of a race between two boys from the town.

+France

+Candle auctions are still used, and not infrequently, for some real estate auctions in France.
+They are handled by notaries (civil law notaries).
+One (big) candle burns throughout the whole session.

+In the event of a bidding silence, the notary lights two small candles, each lasting about 30 seconds.
+If no one places a new bid while the 2 candles are burning, the last bid wins.
+In the event of a new bid between the burning of the two fires, the auction starts again until the next silence, to restart the protocol.

+Other

 A modern variant of the candle auction is used in some online auction systems to prevent auction sniping.
 In these auctions, a computer randomly selects the time when the auction will end to discourage snipers from attempting to enter bids at the last second.
-Indeed, Füllbrunn and Sadrieh show theoretically and experimentally that bidders submit serious bids from the start in candle auctions.
+Both theoretically and experimentally, bidders submit serious bids from the start in candle auctions.